inside top of book cover

 Oplismenus undulatifolius (Ard.)
 Beauv. (= Oplismenus hirtellus)

-ToC TABLE of CONTENTS Basic Grass Description GRASS BASICS Grass Key Introduction HAWAI‘I INTRODUCTION Grass Key Introduction GUAM INTRO Key to Lawn Grasses LAWN GRASSES AECOS AECOS, Inc.
+ToC ToC Basic Grass Description GRASS BASICS Grass Key Introduction HAWAI‘I INTRO Grass Key Introduction GUAM INTRO Key to Lawn Grasses LAWN GRASSES AECOS AECOS, Inc.

 bottom graphic